GatorIncubator/quizagator/README.md

 ## Pipenv

-Quizagator uses a [pipenv](https://project/pipenv/) virtual environment to standardize the execution of the project.
-If you don't have pipenv we highly recommend installing it using `pip`
+Quizagator uses a [Pipenv](https://project/pipenv/)-built virtual environment to standardize the execution of the project.
+If you don't have pipenv we highly recommend installing it using `pip`:

 ```
 pip install pipenv